-- 1. Complete the required number of Program clock hours. - 2.
-Complete and submit all clinic practical assessments through Coursekey, to demonstrate completion of State requirements. - 3.
-Pass the School's final written and practical exams. - 4.
-Complete the required theory hours and pass all written theory exams.
+1. Complete the required number of Program clock hours.

+- 2. Complete and submit all practical skill assignments via the skills tracker app, to demonstrate completion of practical skill requirements. - 3.
+Complete all assigned written and practical exams with a passing score.